 Cloud Foundry is handy for stateless web application developments—cf push is the only command a developer needs to deploy a new version of an app.
 However, Ethereum DApps are reliant on blockchain networks, which can be stateful.

-Another wildcard session will cover how to take the best of Cloud Foundry to continuously deploy DApps to Kubernetes.
+Another wildcard session will cover how to make the best of Cloud Foundry to continuously deploy DApps to Kubernetes.
 CI/CD tools will be utilized to update DApps and ensure they are always on the latest version.

 Additionally, Kibosh, an open service broker that employs the Cloud Foundry marketplace to provision Kubernetes Helm Charts, will be used to automate the process of running blockchain network components.
 This should provide stable and secure communications across the DApps in Cloud Foundry and the services in Kubernetes.